 Doing your shopping at farmers markets has several advantages over supermarket shopping:

 - Quality.
 Farmers market produce is usually fresher than the goods sold at supermarkets.
 Since farmers grow the food locally, it hasn’t spent days or weeks traveling across the country.
 The fresher fruits and vegetables are, the better they taste, the more nutrients they retain, and the longer they stay fresh before you eat them.

 - Sustainability.
-Locally grown food doesn’t have to be shipped long distances, which reduces its carbon footprint – the amount of greenhouse gas produced in growing, harvesting, and transporting it.
+Locally grown food doesn’t have to be shipped long distances, which reduces its carbon footprint — the amount of greenhouse gas produced in growing, harvesting, and transporting it.
 Also, most sellers at farmers markets are small-scale growers who can more easily adopt green growing practices.
-According to the Farmers Market Coalition, nearly half of all farmers markets sell organic products – and 3 out of 4 farmers who sell their goods at farmers markets grow food in a way that meets organic standards, even if they don’t have official organic certifications.
-Also, 48% of them use integrated pest management – a method of controlling pests with minimal damage to the environment – and 81% use soil health practices, such as growing cover crops and producing their own compost.
+According to the Farmers Market Coalition, nearly half of all farmers markets sell organic products — and three out of four farmers who sell their goods at farmers markets say they grow food in a way that meets organic standards, even if they don’t have official organic certifications.
+Also, 48% of them use integrated pest management — a method of controlling pests with minimal damage to the environment — and 81% use soil health practices, such as growing cover crops and producing their own compost.